Black vulture: Legal protections

 The black vulture receives special legal protections under the Migratory Bird Treaty Act of 1918 in the United States, by the Convention for the Protection of Migratory Birds in Canada, and by the Convention for the Protection of Migratory Birds and Game Mammals in Mexico.
 In the United States it is illegal to take, kill, or possess black vultures without a permit and violation of the law is punishable by a fine of up to US$15,000 and imprisonment of up to six months.
 It is listed as a species of Least Concern by the IUCN Red List.
-Populations appear to remain stable, and it has not reached the threshold of inclusion as a threatened species, which requires a decline of more than 30% in ten years or three generations.
+Its current population trend is unknown, but has a very large estimated population (50–100 million mature individuals), and it has not reached the threshold of inclusion as a threatened species, which requires a decline of more than 30% in ten years or three generations.